Whitekeks/Keks_Bot/README.md

-# Open_End_Bot
+# Keks_Bot

-A Bot for Discord, designed for the Open End Destiny Clan
+A Bot for Discord, designed for autoroles, self-roles and custom twitter-feeds